Upload-and-View/PyOS/README.md

 # PyOS:
+## Notice
+I would be tough againist people who don't understand it is for Python.
+You can download Python [here](https://www.python.org/downloads/).
 ## Description:

 An "operating system" on Python.
 To use it, you must use `build.sh`, which automatically starts whenever installer is running.